 Previous research argued that concept maps may direct learners' attention to individual terms rather than the grand messages (Moore & Readence, 1984), whereas this study showed that it is a matter of how the concept map is designed and how learners perceive the usefulness and purpose of it.
 Different designs of concept maps work differently with different types of learning tasks.
 That is, when the map is perceived as well corresponded with the text and suitable for the cognitive task at hand, it would be easier for learners to treat it as the proxy of the text for the task and serve as the "second stratum cue" (Robinson & Molina, 2002) that back up the textual representation.
 But when the correspondence is not intuitive or it does not directly connect with the task, learners would actively evaluate the effectiveness of the concept maps and decide how to use them in their learning, rather than passively influenced by the maps.
-Therefore, to meet learners' learning capacity and needs, it is advisable to present an interactive concept map starting from the most parsimonious and straight-to-thepoints format, and gradually evolve on the details.
+Therefore, to meet learners' learning capacity and needs, it is advisable to present an interactive concept map starting from the most parsimonious and straight-to-the-points format, and gradually evolve on the details.
 Progressively demonstrating the concept maps from the core to details can help learners to develop their knowledge of the content with, rather than upon, the presentation of concept maps.
-So far, not many computer-based concept mapping programs feature such flexibility and interactivity of demonstrating various scopes of a concept map, and this would be an important function to be considered.
+So far, not many computer-based concept maps, and this would be an important function to be considered.